 All applicants must complete the following requirements:

 - Apply to Wake Tech

-- Apply for Financial Aid and Veterans benefits (if applicable)
+- Apply for financial aid and veterans benefits (if applicable)

-The following items below are requirements for the Radiography program selection process and must be submitted by the program application deadline:
+The following items are requirements for the Radiography program selection process and must be submitted by the program application deadline:

-- TEAS retest policy: If you need to retake the TEAS exam, you must wait a minimum of 30 days from your last exam date to retest.
+- TEAS retest policy: If you need to retake the TEAS exam, you must wait a minimum of 30 days to retest.
 Only two tests are allowed per calendar year.

-Once admitted into the Radiography classes, students are required to attend a mandatory departmental orientation and complete all clinical site requirements.
+- Once admitted into the Radiography classes, students are required to attend a mandatory departmental orientation and complete all clinical site requirements.